 - Put a transparent barrier between objective feedback and a conversation where emotions take over, thus keeping the discussion productive.

-- Bring dispersed teams together to collaborate without constraints or harmed morale in the next sprint.
+- Bring dispersed Agile teams together to collaborate without constraints or harmed morale in the next sprint.

 How to use the 4 L’s Retrospective template in a few steps?

-- Invite your team to the whiteboard and set the tone and expectations of the retrospective session.
-Make sure the participants understand its purpose.
+- Invite your Agile team to the whiteboard and set the tone and expectations of the retrospective session.
+Make sure the participants understand the purpose of this meeting.

 - Set the timer to prevent the session from turning into a several-hour workshop.
-The event can be between thirty to sixty minutes long.
+The meeting should be between thirty to sixty minutes long.